elbywan/hyperactiv/README.md

 `batch: boolean`

 Batch computed properties calls, wrapping them in a setTimeout and executing them in a new context and preventing excessive calls.

+`deep: boolean`

+Observe nested objects and when setting new properties.

 ### computed